 Think of the webpage as a page in a magazine.
 Each page has a different topic, and the content could be just about anything.
 It could be scientific, political, entertaining, educational, etc. Just like magazine pages, webpages include text and images.

 However, webpages also include audio, video, animation, 360 degree images.
-Web designers try their best to make webpages as attractive as possible using fonts and color schemes.
+Web designers try their best to make webpages as attractive as possible using fonts and colour schemes.
 Of course, all these webpages are part of the World Wide Web.

 The web includes billions of these pages.

-Internet Training: What is a Website
+Internet Training: What is a Website?

 A website is like the magazine that includes all those pages.
 There is an endless number of magazines, and each magazine has a main theme and a number of pages.
 That’s the same case with a website.
 A website is a collection of webpages grouped under one name.